07legion/Guestbook-application/README.md

-# Guestbook app using webapp2 and GAE
+# Guestbook app using Google App Engine and Webapp2

 Functionalities:
 - CRUD